Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Proofs of the main theorems

-Both theorems are based on the following basic propositions: We aim to approximate the Gibbs state $\rho_\beta$ by another operator $\hat{\rho}_\beta$ which has a smaller Schmidt rank for a given cut $\Lambda = L \cup R$.
-This is contained in the following theorem, which plays a central role in deriving our main results: \begin{prop} Let $\epsilon$ be an arbitrary error such that $\epsilon \le e$.
+Both Theorems \ref{main_thm_area_law2} and \ref{main_thm_MPO_approximation} are based on the following basic approach.
+We aim to approximate the Gibbs state $\rho_\beta$ by another operator $\hat{\rho}_\beta$ which has a smaller Schmidt rank for a given cut $\Lambda = L \cup R$.
+This is formalized in the following proposition, which plays a central role in deriving our main results: \begin{prop} Let $\epsilon$ be an arbitrary error such that $\epsilon \le e$.
 Then, there exists an operator $\hat{\rho}_\beta$ which approximates $\rho_\beta$ as follows:

 for arbitrary $p \in \mathbb{N}$, and

 with

 where $C_0$ is a constant of $\orderof{1}$. \end{prop}